AaronIsserow/penguin-patrol-alert-system2/README.md

 You can get these values from:
 - Supabase: Project Settings > API
 - OpenAI: API Keys section of your OpenAI account

-## Contributing
-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## Git Test
-This line was added to test Git push functionality.

-## GitHub Desktop Test
-This line was added to verify GitHub Desktop connection.